 All babies can get nappy rash.
 There’s no significant difference in nappy rash between babies wearing disposables and babies wearing cloth nappies.
 But disposable nappies are generally better at keeping your baby’s bottom drier.

 The best way to avoid nappy rash is to change your baby’s nappy regularly.

 Some parents worry that super-absorbent disposable nappies will delay toilet training because their baby doesn’t feel wet.
 But there are few actual studies and little conclusive evidence for this idea.

 There’s also no research to say that any type of nappy causes bandy legs or problems with hip development.

 This video is available in different languages

 This short video demonstrates how to change disposable and cloth nappies.
-Hygiene and general health tips are also provided in relation to changing nappies and cleaning baby bottoms.
+The video also has hygiene and general health tips about changing nappies and cleaning baby bottoms.

 Video Nappy changing for dads